 In connection with the sale of the notes in December 2001, we incurred \$200 million of indebtedness.
 We will require substantial amounts of cash to fund scheduled payments of interest on the notes, future capital expenditures, payments on our lease and any increased working capital requirements.
-If we are unable to meet our cash requirements out of cash flow from operations, there can be no assurance that we will be able to obtain alternative financing.
+If we are unable to meet our cash flow from operations, there can be no assurance that we will be able to obtain alternative financing.
 The degree to which we are financially leveraged could materially and adversely affect our ability to obtain financing for working capital, acquisitions or other purposes and could make us more vulnerable to industry downturns and competitive pressures.
 In the absence of such financing, our ability to respond to changing business and economic conditions, to make future acquisitions, to absorb adverse operating results or to fund capital expenditures or increased working capital requirements would be significantly reduced.
 Our ability to meet our debt service obligations will be dependent upon our future performance, which will be subject to financial, business and other factors affecting our operations, some of which are beyond our control.
-If we do not generate sufficient cash flow from operations to repay the notes at maturity, we could attempt to refinance the notes; however, no assurance can be given that such a refinancing would be available on terms acceptable to us, if at all.
-Any failure by us to satisfy our obligations with respect to the notes at maturity (with respect to payments of principal) or prior thereto (with respect to payments of interest or required purchases) would constitute a default under the indenture and could cause a default under agreements governing our other indebtedness.